Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 In the code, when  **torch.npu.set\_device\(device\)**,  **tensor.to\(device\)**, or  **model.to\(device\)**  is called in the same thread, the device names are inconsistent.
 For multiple threads \(such as multi-device training\), each thread can call only a fixed NPU device.

-<h2 id="what-do-i-do-if-the-error-message-error-in-atexit-_run_exitfuncs-is-displayed-during-model-or-operat.md">What Do I Do If the Error Message "Error in atexit.\_run\_exitfuncs:" Is Displayed During Model or Operator Running?</h2>
+<h2 id="what-do-i-do-if-the-error-message-error-in-atexit-_run_exitfuncs-is-displayed-during-model-or-operat">What Do I Do If the Error Message "Error in atexit.\_run\_exitfuncs:" Is Displayed During Model or Operator Running?</h2>

 ## Symptom<a name="section1785905019184"></a>